Nexfinity/CakeyBot-Wiki/feature/streaks.md

 > Note: Users can entirely opt out of the streak system for themselves using the `/streaks toggle-opt-out` command.
 {.is-info}

+# Role Rewards
+You can set up to 10 different role rewards (Or up to 20 with a premium susbcription).
+As users increase their streak they will receive these roles once they meet the streak requirement.
+You can also use the "Remove Roles on Streak Increase" setting to have old role rewards removed when users are assigned a new role.
+By default, users will keep ALL of their role rewards.

+> Note: In order to prevent abuse, Cakey Bot will prevent selecting roles that contain `Administrator`, `Manage Server` or `Manage Roles` permissions.
+In addition, if these roles gain this permission after being set, the bot will no longer assign them.
+{.is-danger}

 # Related Commands
 Usage Key: `<required>` / `[optional]`